l-dfa/COVID-19-italia/template/211_coronavirus_mondo.en.rst

 ------------------------------------------------------------------------

-Hereafter a summary of the situation about the twenty most hitted countries at the uate date of this article.
+Hereafter a summary of the situation about the twenty most hitted countries at the update date of this article.
 Columns report:

 * *date*, the date of the day;
 * *cases*, the total number of cases on the indicated date: positive + healed + deceased;